lyds-jane/unit2/README.md

 ## Existing tools

 The following skills must be developed in order to succcessfully complete the project:
-* Learn to use arduino (Language and Hardware)
+* Using arduino (Language and Hardware)
-* Learn how to use & convert numbers to and from Binary
+* Using & converting numbers to and from Binary
-* Understand boolean operators
+* Understanding boolean operators
+* Using the C language
+* Using functions in a code
+* Using GitHub

 ### Learning to use Arduino